gramaziokohler/antikythera/ARCHITECTURE.md

 * Python 3.12
 * `MQTT` (via `compas_eve`): Transport layer for the event system, enabling distributed communication
 * `compas`: Core framework, including the `DAG` implementation
+* `compas_pb`: Protocol Buffers integration for COMPAS used for serialization of messages in the Agent Communication Protocol.
 * `compas_model`: Model representation for fabricatable objects
 * `immudb`: Immutable database for persistent data storage, chosen for its append-only nature and data integrity guarantees